le0pard/le0pard.github.io/_posts/chef/2013-12-01-chef-and-tdd.md

 9 examples, 0 failures
 {% endhighlight %}

-Maybe this example not perfect for Fauxhai (because we couldn't change "fqdn" by method "mock"), but this should help to understand how you can use it.
+May be this example is not perfect for Fauxhai (because we couldn't change "fqdn" using method "mock"), but this should help you to understand how you can use it.

 ## Using test-kitchen, bats and minitest

-Now let's begin testing by test-kitchen.
-First we need initialize it:
+Now let's begin testing using test-kitchen.
+First we need to initialize it:

 {% highlight bash %}
 $ kitchen init